bsorav/superopt-project/README.md

 A "passed" output will indicate a successful run.
 Detailed passing status for each function can be seen in the CSV file.

-> Note that due to availability of untrusted compiler-hints for Clang/LLVM compilations, results for Clang/LLVM equivalence checks are expected to be better (than GCC) in most cases.
+> Note that due to availability of untrusted compiler-hints for Clang/LLVM compilations, results for Clang/LLVM refinement checks are expected to be better (than GCC) in most cases.

 ### Inspecting and editing the generated assembly {#asm}

-As mentioned in previous section, the assembly files are created inside the `superopt-tests/build/demo` directory with names reflecting the optimization level.
+As mentioned in previous section, the assembly files are generated inside the `superopt-tests/build/demo` directory with names reflecting the compiler and optimization level.
-These files can be inspected and edited and Dynamo can be made to run on the edited files.
+These files can be inspected and edited, and Dynamo can be made to run on the edited files.

 The following steps describe the process: